git-tfs/git-tfs/doc/commands/fetch.md

 								 Don't initialize branches that match given regex --ignore-not-init-branches
-								 Don't initialize additional branches (only use what already was initialized) -u, --username=VALUE       TFS user name
+								 Don't initialize additional branches (only use what already was initialized) --ignore-restricted-changesets
+                 Ignore changesets that the TFS user has no read access to -u, --username=VALUE       TFS user name
       -p, --password=VALUE       TFS password
 ## Examples